tonidezman/tonidezman.github.io/_posts/2019-09-26-docker-exercises.markdown

 x.
 How would you delete all volumes except the ones that are currently used by running containers?
 x.
 How would you list all docker images.
 There are two ways of doing this.
 Do both.
 x.
 Show detail information about the image
+x.
+Run docker container in detached mode with nginx image and output the log by curl-ing the endpoint.

 Docker exercises for Rails developers: